Cynteo Alert Bridge Documentation

 "CPU"

-Alert name becomes the SolarWinds incident title!
+Alert name becomes the incident title in your ITSM platform!

 2. Set Appropriate Severity